wildfly/quickstart/ejb-security-plus/README.md

 Prerequisites
 -------------

-_Note_: Unlike most of the quickstarts, this one requires JBoss Enterprise Application Platform 6.1 or JBoss AS 7.2 or later.
+_Note_: Unlike most of the quickstarts, this one requires JBoss Enterprise Application Platform 6.1 or later.

 This quickstart uses the default standalone configuration plus the modifications described here.

 It is recommended that you test this approach in a separate and clean environment before you attempt to port the changes in your own environment.

-Configure the JBoss Enterprise Application Platform 6.1 server or JBoss AS 7.2  server
+Configure the JBoss Enterprise Application Platform 6.1 server
 ---------------------------

 These steps asume that you are running the server in standalone mode and using the default standalone.xml supplied with the distribution.